RCastTX/Excel_Bike_Sales_Dashboard/README.md

 ## Cleaning the dataset
 **1st Step**: Use the remove duplicates data tool to eliminate all duplicates in the dataset.

-**2nd Step**: Marital Status column was categorized into two letters, M and S. I used the find and replace tool to change M to Married and S to single so that it was clear what each letter represented.
+**2nd Step**: The marital status column was categorized into two letters, M and S. I used the find and replace tool to change M to Married and S to single so that it was clear what each letter represented.

 **3rd Step**: The gender column had single-letter abbreviations for Male and Female, so to clarify the abbreviations I used the Find and Replace tool to change them to Male and Female.